PratikVekariya4445/FFmpegAndroid/README.md

 ```
 ## How to use?
-- First step is to load ffmpeg
+- First step is to load ffmpeg and then execute your command

 ```sh